jumpinf00l/esphome-panasonic-ac/README.md

  - Fix deprecation notices when compiling
  - Incorporate fan mode and mode Select components as options under the Climate component
    - This will neaten the code up, neaten the logs up, reduce Wi-Fi/API activity, and improve performance
+   - Investigate an option for adding custom names to the fan modes in the Select component in the case that the user doesn't want "1 - Diffuse" and for example wants "Diffuse" or "1" instead
  - Set Presets as a Home Assistant style list, similar to what was done with the custom fan speed to fan mode change
  - Align presets with the Panasonic IR remote
    - Set Eco as a preset rather than a switch